 Sister Marlene Luffy entered religious life from St. Basil parish in Pittsburgh.
-Her parents, through their prayer and example, modeled for her a reverence for life, and she learned from them a respect for the sacred.
-It was in this environment that she grew in the development of faith, and it greatly influenced her decision to become a Sister.
-One of 11 children, her sister Maura is also a Sister of Divine Providence.
+Her parents, through their prayer and example, modeled for her a reverence for life and she learned from them a respect for the sacred.
+It was in this environment that she grew in the development of faith and values.
+It greatly influenced her decision to become a Sister, as well as the Sisters who taught her, especially in high school.
+Sister Marlene felt a bit more comfortable with the possiblity, since her sister Maura had entered the Sisters of Divine Providence two years before her.